 How Does Nicotine Affect the Body?

-Every smoker knows that nicotine can calm them down; however, paradoxically, it actually stimulates the central nervous system.
+Most smokers reach for a cigarette to help calm them down in stressful situations.
+However, paradoxically, it actually stimulates the central nervous system.
 How is this possible?
-In the next installment of this series, Part 3, we’ll find out by exploring the effects of nicotine on the body.
+Learn more in part 3, the effects of nicotine on the body.